 📌 Reference Numbers 109-113 – Technical Errors

-✅ Solution: Wait 24 hours and retry the application.
-If problems persist, contact the IRS or submit Form SS-4.
+IRS system issues or high traffic. ✅ Solution: Wait 24 hours and retry.
+If it persists, contact the IRS or submit Form SS-4.

 📌 Reference Number 114 – EIN Limit Reached